 If weather gets severely cold, keep a little water running through both your cold and hot water lines.

-Have boilers, furnaces and water heaters inspected at least annually, preferably in the fall.
+Have boilers, furnaces and water heaters inspected at least annually, but preferably in the fall.

-Keep sidewalks and walkways and stairs free of snow and ice to reduce risk of injury and liability.
+Keep sidewalks, walkways and stairs free of snow and ice to reduce the risk of injury and liability.

 About the Author

 - Insurance Information Institute.
 "Facts + Statistics: Winter storms."
 Accessed November 22, 2021.

 - Insurance Information Institute.
 "Facts + Statistics: Homeowners and renters insurance."
 Accessed November 22, 2021.

 - State Farm.
 "Frozen Pipe Losses Up in 2018."
 Accessed November 22, 2021.

 - National Fire Protection Institute.
 "Winter holiday fire facts."
 Accessed November 22, 2021.